Salient Issue

 According to research

-Fairtrade certified plantations had improved working conditions: better spaces, fewer working hours and improved job satisfaction.
+Fairtrade certified plantations had improved working conditions: better workspaces, fewer working hours and improved job satisfaction.

 floating-labour-rights-live.jpg